-Adding a kitten (or 2 kittens) to your family is one of the most rewarding experiences we can have as cat caregivers.
-Two kittens can keep one another company, play together, and can share a long life together as best friends, so consider that when adding a new feline member to your family.
+Adding a kitten (or 2 kittens) to your family is one of the most rewarding experiences.
+Two kittens can keep one another company, play together, and can share a long life together as best friends.

 The First 8-10 Weeks